Inspection Reports for

 Visit Reason

-The inspection was conducted due to a complaint investigation regarding medication administration errors for Resident 1, specifically the failure to administer Midodrine HCL as ordered on multiple occasions.
+The inspection was conducted to investigate a complaint regarding medication administration errors for Resident 1, specifically the failure to administer Midodrine HCL as ordered by the physician on multiple occasions.

 Complaint Details